sepide-m/bike_share_project/README.md

 - Offer **weekend promotions** or trial memberships to casual riders.
 - Highlight the **convenience and savings** of becoming a member, especially for commuters.

+## Dataset
+The data used in this analysis is from [Company Website](https://divvy-tripdata.s3.amazonaws.com/index.html).

 ## View on Kaggle
 [Click here to view the original notebook](https://www.kaggle.com/code/sepidehmoshfeghi/bike-share-cyclists)